 FIVE CONFLICT STYLES:

 Avoiders – Have one intention, ‘staying out of conflict’.
-Avoiders need to be unassertive people-pleasers and therefore must be prepared for the ‘other side’ to feel as if they are right and/or that they can get anything they want from you.
+Avoiders are unassertive people-pleasers and therefore the ‘other side’ to feel as if they are right and/or that they can get anything they want from you.

 Accommodators – With the intentions of preserving relationships at all costs, they will sweep issues under the carpet and do anything not to hurt anyone’s feelings.

-Long term accommodators have to produce a false front of cooperation, cheerfulness and love for other people.
+Long term accommodators produce a false front of cooperation, cheerfulness, and love for other people.
 Accommodators always increase in self-dislike and frustrations about having to hold every one of their relationships together

-Compromisers – always have the intention of awarding the other side just a little bit of winning in order to manipulate them into a majority loss.
+Compromisers – always have the intention to award the other side just a little bit of winning in order to manipulate them into a majority loss.

-Competitors – intention of winning.
-The shark has the following philosophy, ‘there are only two options, winning and losing and winning is best’.
+Competitors – They are intent on winning in a conflict situation.
+The shark has the following philosophy, ‘there are only two options, winning and losing, and winning is best’.